 David Soliven was instrumental in the murder prosecution of Destin Withers and Brian Baldino.
 His years of hard work on this case led to a first-degree murder conviction against Withers.
 In Baldino’s case, a jury hung 10 to 2 for guilty earlier this year.
 However, Baldino chose not to face a second jury trial and pleaded guilty to voluntary manslaughter.
 The defendants in this case gunned down the victim in February 2008 at a bar in Lakeside.
 The case went unsolved for years because the only description of the suspects was two white males with shaved heads in a black Camaro or Mustang.
 There were no ID witnesses who stepped forward because Withers had ties to the Hells Angels biker gang and was known for beating and robbing drugs users and dealers.

 A break came in 2012, when Withers was charged with an unrelated murder.
 DA Investigator Soliven conducted numerous follow-up interviews, including tracking down and interviewing out-of-state witnesses.
 Some of the witnesses had long criminal histories and a fear of Withers.
 In the end, Soliven was able to get terrified witnesses to speak with law enforcement.
-His exceptional people skills kept these very difficult witnesses cooperative through a process that took several years and through period rife with outside threats.
+Such witnesses, with a long-standing criminal background, are usually complicated, and you can click to read more about this.
+However, his exceptional people skills kept these very difficult witnesses cooperative through a process that took several years and through period rife with outside threats.